5 Best Prepaid Cell Phone Plans for 2020

 - Multiple lines often available for family plans

 The best part of most prepaid cell phone plans is you still have coverage on the towers of the major carriers.
-Known as a Mobile Virtual Network Operator (MVNO), no-contract cell phone providers offer coverage on the legacy carries for much less.
+Known as a Mobile Virtual Network Operator (MVNO), no-contract providers offer coverage on the legacy carries for much less.

 If you want to save money on your cell phone costs with a prepaid carrier, read on.
 Our guide will show you the top choices to make it happen.